US tariff threat may compound Apple's iPhone woes: BofA

 "Our back of the envelope math suggests the impact (of the new tariffs) will be roughly US$0.50-US$0.75 (annualized per share) hit to earnings with roughly US$0.30-US$0.50 from iPhones," the brokerage said.

-Trump has used tariffs as a tool as he seeks to negotiate better terms of trade for the United States, saying bad deals cost millions of U.S. jobs.
+Shares in Apple, which reported a surprise improvement in its fortunes in China earlier this week, sank 2.5per cent in morning trade, adding to similar losses a day earlier after Trump tore up a trade truce with China that had lasted just over a month.

+The United States and China have been locked in a trade war marked by tit-for-tat tariffs since last year.
+The tensions have disrupted global supply chains and roiled financial markets.

-The BofA note also provided for the possibility that Apple might raise prices of iPhones by around 10per cent, reducing demand for the phones by 20per cent or around 10 million units.
+The BofA note also provided for the possibility that Apple might raise prices of iPhones by around 10per cent, reducing demand by 20per cent or around 10 million units.

+Apple effectively cut iPhone prices in China earlier this year after currency exchange rates had made the phones too expensive for many Chinese consumers.

+Globally, iPhone sales fell 12per cent to US$25.99 billion in the latest reported quarter, after dropping 17per cent in the second quarter.